VictorPena23/MSProject3/frontend/README.md

 This is a small patients list for nurses to log in patients.
 We built this MERN STACK with Authentication.
 We used a static method for hashing passwords with bcrypt.
 Json Web Token was also used to authenticate login users.
-We used validator to make sure the email and password are valid before going to another page.
-Our MERN STACK has a backend and frontend, with authentication.
+We used validator to make sure the email and password are valid before entering the app.
+You can sign up and log in.
+You must be signed in to view patients list, if not logged in you will be given an error.
+You must have valid password or you will be given an error.
+You can add patients once logged in and also delete patients, only when logged in.
+This app was tested through postman.
+It uses mongoo DB for storing data.

 We installed in our backend
 -express
 -dotenv